 A Technology Business Isn’t About The TechnologyPerhaps your business relies on technology to provide products or services to your customers.
 If it does, I’m betting that the reason why your customers buy from you and not from the competition has little to do with that technology.
 It used to be the case that companies could buy market share by investing in technology.
 Today, everyone has the same tools.
 More worrying is that companies that relied on getting business because they were the only guys in town with an “Okey-Cokey 2000” are disappearing faster than a fart in a fan factory.

 More than that, simply having the tech doesn’t guarantee success.
 History is littered with companies creating incredibly innovative technology but couldn’t wrap it up in the pretty, easy-to-swallow pieces that their customers expected.
 Even enterprise software giants such as Oracle and SAP now employ psychologists and user-experience (UX) designers to make their applications more friendly and easier to use.
 Why?
 Because a growing number of their customers are starting to expect it.

 Technology is a facilitator.
 It’s an enabler.
-It’s not about how many Likes, Friends or Followers you have.
+It’s not about Big Data, Virtual Reality, or chatbots.
+It’s not about how many Likes, Friends, or Followers you have.
 It’s about what you choose to do with the opportunity.